CodenNerd/WebbersIncubate-40-days-of-code/Day-3/Instructions.md

 - Now you should see Day-3 folder updated in your fork
 - Go to your VSCode
 - Open your project by going to `File`>`Open Folder` and then select your project folder `WebbersIncubate-40-days-of-code`
-- Now that your project is open in VSCode, got to the terminal by pressing `CTRL` + backtick
+- Now that your project is open in VSCode, got to the terminal by pressing `CTRL` and backtick
 - In the terminal, type `git pull origin main` to update your local version of the repo with the one on GitHub
+- Press enter

 ## Main task
 Create a function that takes in an argument and prints the argument to the screen on click of a button.
 Use the explanation below to guide you on how to go about it.